songfangyl/Pandemonium-2D-Platformer/README.md

 ## Prototype of the Game
 Prototype of the game:
-The game build will be in the Final build folder of the game, simply clone the Git repo, and click on the .exe application in the Final Build Folder
+The game is released on GitHub and is available for download.
+Click on the release section of the GitHub Repo and proceed to download it.